 Enhanced eye examination

-Includes everything from the Full Colour Exam, as well as an OCT scan anterior eye imaging and visual fields if necessary.
+You can upgrade to this examination on the day of your sight test, ask one of the team to help.
+This is the most advanced Eye Exam available and includes everything from the full routine exam, as well as an OCT scan, anterior eye imaging and visual fields if necessary.
 Click here to find out more.

 OCT Scan Only